ulfboge/galago-wdpa/README.md

 ### Acknowledgments

 This project was completed as part of the Python Foundation for Spatial Analysis course offered by Spatial Thoughts.
-Special thanks to the instructor Ujaval Ganghi and the Training Associate Vigna Purohit for their guidance and support.
+Special thanks to the instructor Ujaval Gandhi and the Training Associate Vigna Purohit for their guidance and support.